-New York Council for the Humanities offers free discussion groups around the state for both adults and children.
+New York Council for the Humanities offers free discussion groups and lectures around the state for both adults and children.

 Community Conversations brings together members of a group, organization or neighborhood to join in a facilitated discussion of a short reading.
 Throughout the year, the Council provides materials for community groups to